suet-lee/suet-lee.github.io/_pages/about.md

 (Architecture, almost) > Mathematics > Web development > Robotics > ???

-Floating in a spicy soup of art, code and science.
-Slightly obsessed with humanity and what it's all about...
-Consciousness, morality, free will, AI, philosophy... :)
+I like art, code and science +
+Keen to collaborate!  :)